-The first source is Master of the Law, Tripitaka of the Great Tang, Procures the Scriptures, the earliest edition of Journey to the West published during the 13th-century.
+The first source is The Story of How Tripitaka of the Great Tang Procures the Scriptures, the earliest edition of Journey to the West published during the 13th-century.
 The 17th chapter describes the trials of Daffy (Chi na, 癡那), a merchant’s son, at the hands of his evil stepmother Meng (孟).
 She resents the boy because he stands to inherit all of his father’s wealth, leaving her son with nothing.
 So she and her handmaiden try to kill the heir by respectively boiling the child in a pot, ripping out his tongue, starving him, and finally pushing him into a river, but each time he is magically saved by heaven.
 For instance, after four days boiling in the pot, Daffy emerges unscathed and claims:

 [T]he iron caldron changed into a lily pad on which I sat, surrounded by the cool waters of a pond.
 I could sleep or just sit there.
 It was very comfortable (Wivell, 1994, p.
 1203).